deepanshs/mrsimulator/docs/amorphous_material.rst

     :figclass: figure-polaroid

 .. note::
-    The lineshape broadening seen in the above spectrum is the result of lineshapes arising from a distribution of tensors.
+    The broad lineshape seen in the above spectrum is the result of lineshapes arising from a distribution of tensors.
 In this case, the lineshape is an integral of 1000 individual spectrum.
+There is no lineshape broadening filter applied to the spectrum.

-Here is a spinning sideband spectrum at a 90-degree angle.
+Here is another example with a spinning sideband spectrum at a 90-degree angle.

 .. doctest::

-    >>> sim.dimensions = [Dimension(isotope='29Si', spectral_width=25000, reference_offset=-7000, rotor_frequency=5000, rotor_angle=1.57079)]
+    >>> sim.dimensions[0].rotor_frequency = 5000 # in Hz
+    >>> sim.dimensions[0].rotor_angle = 1.57079 # 90 degree in radian
     >>> x, y = sim.run(method=one_d_spectrum) # doctest:+SKIP
     >>> plt.plot(x,y) # doctest:+SKIP